openstack/pbr/README.rst

 Usage
 =====
-oslo.packaging requires a distribution to use distribute.
+pbr requires a distribution to use distribute.
 Your distribution must include a distutils2-like setup.cfg file, and a minimal setup.py script.

-A simple sample can be found in oslo.packaging s own setup.cfg (it uses its own machinery to install itself)::
+A simple sample can be found in pbr s own setup.cfg (it uses its own machinery to install itself)::

  [metadata]
- name = oslo.packaging
+ name = pbr
  author = OpenStack Foundation
  author-email = openstack-dev@lists.openstack.org
  summary = OpenStack's setup automation in a reuable form